What Is Solana & Is It A Good Investment?

 The concept for Solana was birthed by Anatoly Yakovenko, who published a whitepaper outlining new blockchain technology that would allow transactions to become 10,000 times quicker than other blockchain protocols such as Ethereum.

-What Can Solana Be Used For?
+This Is What Can Solana Be Used For

 Solana offers lightning-fast dApps on an open-source blockchain that can be used by developers and the community for a variety of real-world use cases.
-The scope for dApps on Solana is enormous with the vast majority of projects on the network focused on three main areas – NFTs, DeFi marketplaces and earning protocols.
+The scope for dApps on Solana is enormous, with the vast majority of projects on the network focused on three main areas – NFTs, DeFi marketplaces, and earning protocols.
 However, this is far from Solana’s full potential and the network has already seen unique applications – such as Audius’ decentralized streaming platform – built on-chain.

 Popular Solana decentralized apps and NFT marketplaces